Trade on the most liquid

 Leverage or gearing effectively multiplies a client’s deposit or account value.
 This provides a client with the ability to hold larger positions than their initial deposit would cover.
 In other words traders can hold open positions, with only a fraction of the positions underlying value required as a deposit or margin.
 Leveraging your funds means you can make larger trades or a higher number of trades than your initial deposit on its own would allow.
 However, leverage can also increase the downside potential therefore, higher leverage may increase your potential for loss.

-Blackwell Global’s typical spreads apply under normal forex trading conditions.
+Blackwell Global’s typical spreads apply under normal forex trading conditions, and are derived from the top international banks.

 The forex market remains open for 24 hours a day, 5 days a week.
 Trading will be continuous between the standard trading hours for all currency pairs.